This course is intended for architects, engineers, builders, material suppliers, and decision-makers within the building community.

 This course will provide an introduction to the role of precast concrete in resilience-based design, as it is distinguished from and compliments the traditional green design.
 Participants will learn how to measure the social and economic benefits of resilience and communicate to clients the importance of selecting resilient structural systems and materials.

-It will focus on particular resilient properties of precast concrete systems and highlight case studies where precast concrete systems have achieved resilience ratings through the US Resiliency Council Building Rating System.
+It will focus on particular Resilience-Based Design properties of precast concrete systems and highlight case studies where precast concrete systems have achieved resilience ratings through the US Resiliency Council Building Rating System.
 This course is intended for architects, engineers, builders, material suppliers, and decision-makers within the building community.

 Credits: 1 HSW LU or PDH